 Kazbegi National Park

-Located on the North hillside of Great Caucasus Mountains at an altitude of 5,047 meters.
-The Park is located on the North hillside of the Caucasus range, covering a total of 78 543,4 ha.
+Kazbegi National Park takes its name from Mount Kazbegi-the 6th highest peak in the Caucasus at 5,047 meters.
+The Park is located on the North hillside of the Caucasus range, covering a total area of 78 543,4 ha.
 It is characterized by high mountains and the lowest point at an altitude of 1,400 meters.
-The territory comprises the park, 35% of which is covered by forest and the rest territory encompasses alpine pastures, snow-covered peaks, spectacular gorges and canyons carved from the rock by the Tergi River.
-The whole gorge is mainly constructed with basalt formations such as quartzite, carbonaceous clay shale of the lower Lias age and argillaceous sediments of the lower Toarcian age.
-Basalt sections and lava layers are easy to notice in the cliffs.
+The territory comprises the park, 35% of which is covered by forest and the rest land encompasses mountain peaks, alpine pastures, spectacular gorges, and canyons, carved from the rock by Tergi River.
+The gorges are mainly constructed with basalt formations such as quartzite, carbonaceous clay shale of the lower Lias age, and argillaceous sediments of the lower Toarcian age.
+Basalt sections and lava layers are apparent in the cliffs.

-Kazbegi Natural reserve is the best environment for Fauna-Georgia’s Red List species, such as brown bear, lynx, East Caucasian tur (Carpa cylinricornis), chamois (Rupicarpa rupicarpa), etc. and birds of prey included in the Red List of Georgia, such as the Golden eagle (Aquila chrysaetos), griffon vulture (Gyps fulvus) and Bearded vulture (Gypaetus barbatus), Caucasian Black grouse (Tetrao mlokosiewiczi) and Caucasian Snowcock (Tetraogallus caucasicus).
+Local fauna is diverse as well, most rare and endangered species being on the Red List of Georgia: brown bear, East Caucasian tur (Carpa cylinricornis), lynx, chamois (Rupicarpa rupicarpa), also birds of prey, such as the Golden eagle (Aquila chrysaetos), Caucasian Black grouse (Tetrao mlokosiewiczi), griffon vulture (Gyps fulvus), bearded vulture (Gypaetus barbatus) and Caucasian Snowcock (Tetraogallus caucasicus).

-Kazbegi also is a former name of Stephantsminda townlet, 14 km away from Dariali gorge and Larsi chek-post bordering Russian Federation.
-Stephantsminda has rich tourism potential due to its diverse set of historical-cultural attractions and breath-taking nature.
-Kazbegi and Gveleti glassier trails, walking passes to Devdoraki waterfalls, Sno, Trusso and Juta canyon trails, and hiking pass to Chaukhebi Mountains make the area worthy of visiting.
+Kazbegi is a former name of Stepantsminda townlet, situated 14 km away from Dariali gorge and Larsi check-post, bordering the Russian Federation.
+Stepantsminda has rich tourism potential due to its diverse set of historical-cultural attractions and breath-taking nature.
+Kazbegi and Gveleti glassier trails, walking passes to Devdoraki waterfalls, Sno, Trusso, Juta canyon trails, and hiking pass to Chaukhebi Mountains make the area worthy of visiting.
 Don't forget Abano alpine lake, Gergeti Mount and if you are lucky with the weather, you will view from afar magnificent Kazbegi Glacier.

 The region is very active, with regular small earthquakes and geothermal hot springs.
 Traditional villages, churches, watchtowers, historical and cultural monuments are scattered throughout the valleys.
-Historical landmarks, such as the fourteenth century Sameba temple, tenth century Garbani church, Sioni three-parted basilica, Akhaltsikhe basilica and seventeenth century Sno castle are very interesting for the visitors as well.
-Religious traditions and habits of the local people that is a mix of Christian and Pagan habits attract the visitors.
+Historical landmarks, such as the 14th-century Sameba temple, 10th-century Garbani church, Sioni three-parted basilica, Akhaltsikhe basilica, and 17th century Sno castle are some of the most popular tourist attractions.
+Religious traditions and habits of the local people that represent a mix of Christian and Pagan habits, attract the visitors.

-The local people call themselves the Mokheves (habitants of the gorge).
-Like the Tushetians and partially, like the Khevsurs, the independent highlanders lived beyond the Caucasian watershed range for centuries and protected Georgia from the northern side.
-They managed the main way to Georgia – narrow and deep gorge of Dariali - today here is Larsi border checkpost with Russian Federation.
+Local inhabitants call themselves the Mokheves (habitants of the gorge).
+Like the Tushetians and partially, like the Khevsurs, independent highlanders lived beyond the Caucasian watershed range for centuries and protected Georgia from the northern side.
+They managed the main way to Georgia – the narrow and deep gorge of Dariali - today here is Larsi border check post with Russian Federation.

 Visitor center: Stepantsminda, Vazha-Pshavela str.
 N62 X - 470645 Y – 4722185